 Minimally invasive device

-The Wyss Center is developing a minimally invasive device that enables continuous recording of the brain’s activity while people are at home, work or school.
+The Wyss Center is developing a minimally invasive device to enable continuous recording of brain activity while people are at home, work or school.
 Electrodes placed under the skin of the scalp subcutaneously monitor the electrical activity of the brain.
 A small unit implanted either on the skull, behind the ear or under the skin of the chest, collects readings from the electrodes and communicates wirelessly with a portable device that uploads brain data to remote storage in the cloud.

 Surprisingly, people with epilepsy often do not remember having a seizure and typically report only fifty percent of events.
 The Wyss Center device will be used to record the true number of epilepsy events that occur.
 It will also be used to quantitatively determine the severity of seizures, resolve unclear cases, reveal rare events, classify the type of epilepsy and help with diagnosis of the cause of seizures.
 In addition, it will provide an objective measurement of the success of a resective surgery by comparing the number of seizures occurring in the periods before and after the operation.